arman-rai/infosec/THM/linprivsec.md

 1. The command syntax will vary depending on the available tools. (e.g. `nc` will probably not support the `-e` option you may have seen used in other cases)
 2. We should always prefer to start reverse shells, as we not want to compromise the system integrity during a real penetration testing engagement.

+In the odd event you find an existing script or task attached to a cron job, it is always worth spending time to understand the function of the script and how any tool is used within the context.
+For example, tar, 7z, rsync, etc., can be exploited using their wildcard feature.

+## Using PATH
+If a folder for which your user has write permission is located in the path, you could potentially hijack an application to run a script.
+PATH in Linux is an environmental variable that tells the operating system where to search for executables.
+For any command that is not built into the shell or that is not defined with an absolute path, Linux will start searching in folders defined under PATH.
+(PATH is the environmental variable we're talking about here, path is the location of a file).